-The key economic assumptions used in measuring all residual interest in securitizations as of June 30, 2007 and December 31, 2006 are included in the table below.
-The pre-tax discount rate remained constant from previous periods at 14%, except for certain cash flows from charged off receivables related to our securitizations from 2001 to 2003, for which we have used a discount rate of 25%, which is also consistent with previous periods.
+The key economic assumptions used in measuring all residual interests in securitizations as of December 31, 2006 are included in the table below.
+As of September 30, 2007 we have exercised our call option on all unconsolidated securitization transactions that were outstanding as December 31, 2006.
+The remaining residual asset relates to an estimate of cash flows from charged off receivables related to our securitizations from 2001 to 2003, for which we have used a discount rate of 25%, which is consistent with previous periods.